PeterDrake/liber_pythonis/level_i/markdown/string.md

 # String

-Another data type, in addition to numbers and lists, is the text string:
+Another data type, in addition to numbers and lists, is the text ***string***:

 ```python
 'Hello!'
 ```

-A list is a sequence of values of any type, but a string is specifically a list of characters.
+A list is a sequence of values of any type, but a string is specifically a sequence of characters.

 ## Explorations